reddit/node-flags/README.md

 given context by calling `feature.allEnabled` or `feature.allDisabled`.
 These can be called with a context passed in, or else will use a bound context.

+Sometimes, for testing, it's nice to clone an instance that doesn't use the original rules and configuration by reference.
+You can call `feetinstance.clone()` to return a new feet instance with shallow copies of the config, rules, and context.

 Development
 -----------